Experimentelle Neurologie - Dagmar Timmann

 Funding

-The group is funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), Mercator Research Center Ruhr, Else-Kröner Promotionskolleg ELAN, the German Heredoataxia Society and the Bernd Fink Foundation.
+The group is funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG), EU (Horizon 2020), Mercator Research Center Ruhr, Else-Kröner Promotionskolleg ELAN, the University Medicine Essen Clinician Scientist Academy UMEA, the German Heredoataxia Society and the Bernd Fink – Foundation.

 Tran L, Huening BM, Kaiser O, Schweiger B, Sirin S, Quick HH, Felderhoff-Mueser U, Timmann D. (2017) Cerebellar-dependent associative learning is impaired in very preterm born children and young adults.
 Sci Rep. 7:18028.